Imran122/to-do-Qtec-Solution-task/README.md

 npm install </br>
 npm run dev

-Open [https://to-do-qtec-solution-task.vercel.app/](live link) with your browser to see the result.
+Open [https://to-do-qtec-solution-task.vercel.app/] (live link) with your browser to see the result.

 ## Details